-- a) 'Previously Looked after' children means children who were previously 'looked after' but immediately after being looked after were adopted or became subject to a residence order/child arrangement order, or special guardianship order ('Looked after' means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions). - b) All applicants who submit their applications by the national closing date will be considered at the same time after the closing date for admissions.
-Where there are exceptional reasons for the delay, provided a late application is received before 1 February 2018, then it may be considered alongside the applications submitted on time.
-All other applications will only be considered after all the on-time applications have been considered and allocated places. - c) All Catholic applicants will be required to produce baptismal certificates or documentation from a Parish Priest confirming that the child is in full communion with the Catholic Church.
+- a) 'Previously Looked after' children means children who were previously 'looked after' but immediately after being looked after were adopted or became subject to a residence order/child arrangement order, or special guardianship order ('Looked after' means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions). - b) All applicants who submit their applications by the national closing date will be considered at the same time after the closing date for admissions. - c) All Catholic applicants will be required to produce baptismal certificates or documentation from a Parish Priest confirming that the child is in full communion with the Catholic Church at the time of application.